SPECIAL CANICULE: where to find freshness in Paris?

-Good to know: some water sprayersvery refreshing are installed here and there in Paris (like in Paris beach); most large Parisian museums are air-conditioned (as the Louvre, the Georges Pompidou Center, The Orsay museum or the Orangery Museum).
+Good to know: some water mistersvery refreshing are installed here and there in Paris (like in Paris beach); most large Parisian museums are air-conditioned (as the Louvre, the Georges Pompidou Center, the Musée d'Orsay or the Orangery Museum).
+All the exhibitions that we recommend are in air-conditioned places.

-These gardens and squares are open all night and all year round.
+These gardens and squares are open all night and all year round

 - the square Louis-XIII (4th)